lavafroth/publicly/README.md

 `h@cafe`, whose comment is tagged as `:admin` will be able to join the chat with admin privileges.

 > [!NOTE]
-Usernames can only contain ASCII alphanumeric characters and the `@` symbol.
+Usernames may only contain ASCII alphanumeric characters and the `@` symbol.
 All other characters will be stripped.

 ### Getting started

-Create a file called `authfile` and add the SSH public keys of trusted members as described in the previous section.
+Create a file called `Authfile` and add the SSH public keys of trusted members as described in the previous section.

 Inside the project directory run